xan1000/CopyPlainText/README.md

 Adds the following:

-* Keyboard shortcut "ctrl+alt+c" which will copy the currently selected text to the clipboard with no formatting.
+* Keyboard shortcut "Ctrl+Alt+C" which will copy the currently selected text to the clipboard with no formatting.
 * Editor context menu item when text is selected called "Copy Plain Text".
 * Command palette when text is selected also called "Copy Plain Text".